ocaml/ocaml.org/site/CONTRIBUTING.md

 ### Prerequisities

 The site build process assume you have `npx` available.
 Run `npx --version` to test your installation.
 If you don't have `npx`, you will need to install `node`, the package that `npx` is part of.
-Currently we are using node LTS Version 14.x.
+Currently we require node LTS Version 14.x.
 Please consult the [Node.js website](https://nodejs.org) for instructions on installing it.

 Our recommendation is to use a node version manager such as [fnm](https://github.com/Schniz/fnm) or [nvm](https://github.com/nvm-sh/nvm).
 Thus, install one of these tools instead.
 Then you can run the following in the root of the repo: